 We’re noticing a very common trend here at Data HQ.
-Our clients are becoming increasingly aware that the new General Data Protection Regulation (GDPR) law is looming however; they are becoming increasingly confused by the myriad of communications.
+Our clients are becoming increasingly aware that the new General Data Protection Regulation (GDPR) law is now in force however; they are becoming increasingly confused by the myriad of communications.

 It’s clear more guidance and education is required.
-The Information Commissioner’s Office (ICO) have confirmed they will publish their formal guidelines on consent before the end of 2017.
+The Information Commissioner’s Office (ICO) have published their formal guidelines on consent.
 However, we thought we’d address the most commons myths we have come across:

 Untrue.
 The rules around consent only apply if you are relying on consent as your basis to process personal data.
 To be clear, consent is one way to comply with the GDPR, but it’s not the only way.
 There are different lawful bases organisations will have for processing personal information under the GDPR.
 For processing to be lawful under the GDPR, you need to identify a lawful basis before you start.
 For example, local authorities processing council tax information, banks sharing data for fraud protection purposes, insurance companies processing claims information – these organisations use a different lawful basis for processing personal information that isn’t consent.